The sponsor of our floors in our New Backyard Cottage, Slaughterbeck Floors, has some excellent information about floors to share with you.

 From a customer’s perspective, it might seem like a matter of simply ripping out the existing floors and swapping it out with another floor covering, say, switching carpet to hardwood.
-But a contractor knows that this is a layered process–not only will costs be incurred to provide the top-level flooring, but likely, there will be changes needed on the lower levels as well.
+But a contractor knows that this is a layered process — not only will costs be incurred to provide top-level flooring, but likely, there will be changes needed on the lower levels as well.

-It might take foundational changes to support the new hardwood because the old subfloor may not be level or needs repairs to support the new install.
+It might take foundational changes to support the new hardwood because the old subfloor may not be level or in a condition good enough to support the new install.
 Certain types of flooring may not work for the type of subfloor found in the particular room being redone.

 The level of moisture found in the room in question may also require a certain type of floor that is more suitable for higher levels of moisture.

 The needs and complexities of the remodeling job can be compounded when an owner attempts to shoulder part of the process.
-The customer finding flooring that cuts down the cost might sound like a good idea, especially in a situation like online shopping.
+To the customer, shopping for flooring that cuts down the cost might sound like a good idea, especially in a situation like online shopping.

 It should be perfect, right?
 It’s actually quite difficult to verify quality online, much less to confirm that the product is builder-certified.
 Quality comes at a price, so if a supposedly high quality product is sold at a cheap price, it might be too good to be true.
 This has been seen in recent years with a larger, big-box retailer and high formaldehyde levels found in their cheap laminate flooring.

 Shopping online can pose problems in more ways than the quality conundrum.
-Sometimes, the issue isn’t that the quality of the material itself is bad, but rather, that there are issues with the distributor.
+Sometimes, the issue isn’t that the quality of the material itself is bad.
+There can also be issues with the distributor.
 This can manifest in a few ways.

-The first possible issue that can arise with third-party distributors is that they may or may not be knowledgeable in the proper ways to ship the material.
-Contractors and remodelers of all types are familiar with this scenario: the customer has ordered materials online to save time or money, but when it arrives, it is packaged improperly, resulting in damage to the product.
+The first issue that can arise with third-party distributors is that they may or may not be knowledgeable in the proper ways to ship the material.
+Contractors and remodelers of all types are familiar with this scenario: The customer has ordered materials online to save time or money, but when the materials arrive, they are packaged improperly, resulting in damage to the product.
 The time that is lost waiting for the distributor to send the materials without damaging them can completely derail the schedule of a remodel process, inconveniencing customers and contractors alike.
 This is assuming that the materials shipped on time to begin with, because late-arriving materials are much more common with online distributors than with industry-certified distributors.

-Material Measurements & Misconceptions Lead to Imperfect Projects: How You Can Fall SHORT by Buying Your Own Remodeling Materials
+Material Measurements and Misconceptions Lead to Imperfect Projects: How You Can Fall SHORT by Buying Your Own Remodeling Materials

-In addition to the misconceptions that can occur between the contractor’s and the customer’s expectations in quality and cost, another issue is the amount of material to be purchased.
+In addition to the misalignments that can occur between the contractor’s and the customer’s expectations in quality and cost, another issue is the amount of material to be purchased.

 This is something of a contentious subject in the contracting world.
-A common situation would be a customer who has pre-measured the space that they’ll be renovating, and has calculated their costs based on those exact measurements.
+A common situation is a customer who has pre-measured the space that they’ll be renovating and has calculated their costs based on those exact measurements.